-Ingestible skincare ingredient: Burdock root—the natural solution for everything from digestion to a clearer complexion?
+Ingestible skincare ingredient: Burdock root benefits—the natural solution for everything from digestion to a clearer complexion?

 “Food is medicine” seems to be one of the leading adages of our time, but if there’s any ingredient with a clinical record to back it up, it’s burdock root.
-As one of the oldest remedies for skin conditions, it’s rich in lessons to impart about ingestible skincare—and chock-full of blemish-fighting properties to share with our skin.
+Understanding what is burdock root good for reveals why it’s one of the oldest remedies for skin conditions, it’s rich in lessons to impart about ingestible skincare—and chock-full of blemish-fighting properties to share with our skin.
+Whether you’re curious about burdock root benefits for women or general wellness, this powerful plant offers remarkable therapeutic potential.
 Read on as we dive deeper into this ingredient and the power it holsters within skincare supplements.

 What is burdock root?

 Botanically known as Arctium or Arctium lappa, burdock is a type of biennial plant that predominantly grows in North America and Eurasia.
-For hundreds of years, cultures from Japan to the Ojibwa in North America have relied on burdock—particularly its root—as a source of sustenance and a powerful therapeutic agent in plant-based folk medicine to support 3 main bodily functions:
+For hundreds of years, cultures from Japan to the Ojibwa in North America have relied on burdock—particularly its root—to answer the question of what is burdock root good for, using it as s source of sustenance and a powerful therapeutic agent in plant-based folk medicine to support 3 main bodily functions:

 Acknowledging the interwoven relationship of each organ of our body shows us that achieving healthy-looking skin isn’t strictly a matter of surface-level (i.e., topical) interventions.
 It’s also about seeking balance and health internally so that our skin’s health isn’t just a fringe benefit.